General Guidelines

 Accessibility fund

-If you are D/deaf or living with a disability, or you represent a D/deaf and disability arts groups or organization, you can apply for financial assistance to help cover the costs of disability-related services and supports necessary to complete an application or an awarded project.
+If you are D/deaf or living with a disability, or you represent a D/deaf and disability arts/cultural group or organization, you can apply for financial assistance to help cover the costs of disability-related services to:

 See MAC’s Accessibility page for details.